-Vacancies in shop leasing can be a real drag on shopping center performance and retail sales.
+Vacancies in shop leasing can be a real drag on shopping centre performance and retail sales.
 Any current or upcoming shop vacancy in a tenant mix should be resolved quickly and directly.
 It is important that the customers to the property do not feel that there is an issue in occupancy and retail offering.
+Try to retain your current good tenants, allow for some tenants expanding, allow for the tenants that need to relocate, and talk to all your tenants regularly.
+Stay ahead of property pressures, changes, and business fluctuation.

 Why Do Vacancies Happen?